Magomed Ozdoyev

-Magomed Mustafayevich Ozdoyev (Магомед Мустафаевич Оздоев; born 5 November 1992) is a Russian professional footballer who plays as a central midfielder for Super League Greek club PAOK and the Russia national football team.
+Magomed Mustafayevich Ozdoyev (Магомед Мустафаевич Оздоев; born 5 November 1992) is a Russian professional footballer who plays as a central midfielder for Krasnodar.

 Personal life

 Magomed Ozdoyev was born in Grozny, into an Ingush family, during the year of 1992, but had been forced to abandon Chechnya as for the result of the First Chechen War, which Russian military engaged against Chechen separatists supporting the Chechen Republic of Ichkeria, during these times, his football passion was cherished and tutored under his father, Mustafa.
 It was considered as the hardest experience for Magomed himself, in an appearance on Russia-1's program in 2017, prior to 2018 FIFA World Cup.

 Magomed himself is the grandnephew of the late Ingush World War II ace who served in the Red Army, Murad Ozdoev.

 Club career

 He made his Russian Premier League debut on 10 July 2010 for Lokomotiv Moscow in a game against FC Anzhi Makhachkala.
 On 14 July 2014, Ozdoyev was loaned by Lokomotiv Moscow to Russian Football Premier League rivals Rubin Kazan for 1 year with buying option.
 On 13 February 2017, he was loaned by Rubin Kazan to FC Terek Grozny until the end of the 2016–17 season.
 On 15 February 2018, he signed a 4.5-year contract with Zenit St. Petersburg.
 On 25 May 2022, Ozdoyev left Zenit as his contract expired.

 On 28 July 2022, Ozdoyev joined Fatih Karagümrük in Turkey.

-On 7 Aug 2023, Ozdoyev joined PAOK FC in Greece.
-On 7 April 2024 he scored the tying goal against AEK Athens securing a 2-2 away tie.
+On 7 August 2023, Ozdoyev joined PAOK in Greece.
+On 7 April 2024 he scored the tying goal against AEK Athens securing a 2–2 away draw.
+On 6 July 2026, Ozdoyev signed a two-year contract with Krasnodar.